At some point in your blogging journey, you’re going to learn a little (or a lot) about SEO.

 That’s why SEO can be very tedious if you decide to dive into it.

-I only do it because I teach a course on it (it’s in the Blog Simple Framework), but in practice, I like to take it easy.
+I only do it because I teach a course on it (it’s in the Mighty Tiny SEO), but in practice, I like to take it easy.

 I focus on targeting specific audiences with really great content.
 I do some very basic SEO things that you would do anyways and then I let things take care of themselves.

 I rank #1 across a ton of different keywords on a number of different sites.